Damon Alimouri: Career

-Boosie Badazz

-Alimouri, alongside co-counsel Meghan Blanco, represented rapper Boosie Badazz (Torrence Ivy Hatch Jr.) in a firearm possession case that unfolded after his May 2023 arrest in San Diego.
-Boosie, alleged to be barred from owning guns due to a 2011 drug conviction, was initially charged by the state after police, tipped off by an Instagram Live video, found a Glock pistol in his vehicle during a traffic stop.
-These state charges in June 2023 were dismissed, but federal authorities promptly rearrested Boosie on similar charges under 18 U.S.C. § 922(g)(1).
-The defense team successfully argued for his release on a $50,000 bond, allowing Boosie to remain free under strict conditions, including travel and firearm restrictions.
+Alimouri represented rapper Boosie Badazz in a firearm possession case after his May 2023 arrest in San Diego.
+Boosie was initially charged by the state after police, tipped off by an Instagram Live video, found a Glock pistol in his vehicle during a traffic stop.
+The state charges were dismissed, but federal authorities charged him under 18 U.S.C. § 922(g)(1).
+He was released on a $50,000 bond.
 He attended the 2024 BET Hip Hop Awards with Hatch and Blanco.
 In July 2024, Alimouri and Blanco won a dismissal citing the 9th Circuit's U.S. v.
 Duarte ruling, which deemed the felon-in-possession statute unconstitutional for non-violent felons post-Bruen (2022).
 Boosie was the first to have his case dropped under the new ruling.
 However, prosecutors refiled charges and he accepted a plea agreement with the government in August 2025.

-Civil rights litigation

 In May 2024, Alimouri represented the family of Isael Orellana, a La Puente man shot and injured by Los Angeles County Sheriff’s deputies, in a lawsuit against the department filed in October 2024.
-The family alleged that Orellana was experiencing a mental health crisis during the incident, and Alimouri argued that deputies used excessive force, approaching Orellana violently instead of employing de-escalation tactics.
+The family alleged that Orellana was experiencing a mental health crisis during the incident, and Alimouri argued that deputies used excessive force.
 The lawsuit followed an incident where Orellana was shot after allegedly raising a metal paint roller toward deputies, which the Sheriff’s Department described as a weapon.

 Views and advocacy

-Mental health diversion

-In 2020, he praised the concept of mental health diversion laws as progressive but criticizes their implementation, stating that the Los Angeles County DA’s office under Jackie Lacey frequently opposes defense applications for alternative sentencing or diversion.
-He cites a case where he represented a schizophrenic graduate student charged with felony stalking; despite initial prosecutorial opposition, a judge approved his diversion petition.
-Alimouri questions how many similar petitions succeed over DA objections, highlighting systemic resistance that undermines the effectiveness of diversion programs.
+In 2020, he praised the concept of mental health diversion laws as progressive but criticized the Los Angeles County DA’s office under Jackie Lacey for opposing diversion.
+He cited a case where he represented a schizophrenic graduate student charged with felony stalking; despite prosecutorial opposition, a judge approved diversion.
+Alimouri expressed concerns about Los Angeles County District Attorney Nathan Hochman's focus on incarceration and high prison sentences rather than probation and rehabilitation.

-Incarceration

-Alimouri expressed concerns about Los Angeles County District Attorney Nathan Hochman's approach, stating that prosecutors under Hochman are overly focused on incarceration and high prison sentences rather than probation and rehabilitation.
 Alimouri cited a case involving his client who faces vandalism and burglary charges after an incident where he allegedly broke into a home, hid in a bathroom, and called for police.
-Despite no injuries, theft, or prior criminal record, the prosecution offered only a plea deal that would send his client to California state prison, prioritizing public safety concerns over what Alimouri argues are hypothetical risks, as Miguel "curled up in the fetal position and called for help."
+Despite no injuries, theft, or prior criminal record, the prosecution offered only a plea deal that would send his client to California state prison.